 Leaves of absence may be granted by the University.
 Students must notify their nursing faculty advisor and the Registrar's Office.
 The registrar will respond by sending a Linfield University Leave of Absence form, which must be promptly returned.
-Portland campus students requesting a medical leave of absence will also be directed to work with the Assistant Dean of Students, Portland Campus, to provide medical documentation and create a plan for a safe return.
+School of Nursing students requesting a medical leave of absence will also be directed to meet with the Dean of Nursing.

 When applicable, the student must participate in a Student Loan Exit Interview.
 Additional information can be found in the Linfield University Course Catalog.